Vaghabund/Pixelsort/README.md

 The binary will be at: `target/aarch64-unknown-linux-gnu/release/pixelsort-pi`

-For Pi deployment with auto-update and kiosk mode, see the [Deployment Guide](deployment/README.md).
+Transfer to your Pi and run the setup script to enable auto-start.

 ## UI Flow